|

 will be returned by the next interact or expect command as

-if program had run and produced the error message as
+if program had run and produced the error message as output.

-implementation of spawn.
-Internally, spawn forks, after
+of spawn.
+Internally, spawn forks, after which the spawned

-the original Expect process except by communication via the
+process except by communication via the spawn_id.

-The -open flag causes the next argument to be interpreted
+The -open flag causes the next argument to be interpreted as

-after the spawn id is closed.
+spawn id is closed.

 The -pty flag causes a pty to be opened but no process